ATP World Tour Winston-Salem Open Results

 |Singles

-Marcus Daniell, New Zealand, and Nicholas Monroe, United States, def.
-Andrea Sa, Brazil, and Michael Venus, New Zealand, 6-3, 6-4.
+Jean-Julien Rojer, Netherlands, and Horia Tecau (2), Romania, def.
+Marcus Daniell, New Zealand, and Nicholas Monroe, United States, 6-1, 6-3.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.